RIT-Election-Security/SAVVI-terraform/README.md

 examples of certain files are found in `examples/`

 future work:
+* method for connecting to the servers from outside of the environment
 * fix encoding so that unicode can be passed through, perhaps by doing base64 stuff on each end?
 * restrict security rules further - only to websites required for package install
 * use GCP features to make voter data scale better since gzipped cloudinit isn't supported